 Growth

-Being an organisation with a learning culture is a proven path to success.
+In summary, being an organisation with a learning culture is a proven path to success.
 And in order for that learning culture to be achieved, the organisational culture needs to be one where people know how they contribute, feel supported, celebrated and valued, know that others have confidence in their potential and have a clear view of a tangible growth pathway.
 Without these factors in place, the idea of a learning culture risks being something that exists only in corporate strategy presentations and not in the day to day life of an organisation.